ioBroker/ioBroker.modbus/README.md

 In the formula, "x" has to be used for the read value from Modbus.
 E.g. `x * Math.pow(10, sf['40065'])`

 If the formula cannot evaluated during runtime, then the Adapter writes a warning message to the log.

+Another usecase for fomulas could also be to prevent unplausible data with a formula like "x > 2000000 ? null : x"

 ### Role
 ioBroker role to assign.